Johandielangman/happybread-blog/content/posts/advent-of-code-2024.md

 ![advent_meme.png](/images/advent_meme.png)

 Following the example of Prime, I'm going to try to learn golang this year.
 We'll see how far I get.

+Have a look at my solutions for this year: https://github.com/Johandielangman/aoc-2024

+⚠ **Disclaimer:** I'm using this as an opportunity to learn the language!
+So, I'm not going to be following best practices or anything like that.
+Sorry for all the code smells!